atmire/Elsevier/README.md

 ### <a name="functionality-embed"></a> Embedded PDF

-If enabled, the link to the publisher version will redirect to an embed page on your repository containing directly displaying the corresponding PDF.
-If access to the PDF is denied, an outgoing link to the actual article on Elsevier's website will be rendered in case the item holds a valid PII or DOI.
+If enabled, the link to the publisher version will redirect to an embed page on your repository directly displaying the corresponding PDF.
+When access to the PDF is denied, a check will occur To verify if the record is under embargo.
+If the record is not under embargo, the Accepted Manuscript will be loaded on the embed page instead of the full PDF.
+Otherwise, an outgoing link to the actual article on Elsevier's website will be rendered in case the item holds a valid PII or DOI.

 ![Elsevier Entitlements Embed](../../raw/master/images/elsevier-entitlements-embed.png "Elsevier Entitlements Embed")